javierlopezdeancos/idoven-react-coding-challenge/README.md

 );
 ```

+Yes, I use a `example3.csv` file with less data than the original `data.txt` take in to account that git can't upload large files.

 I understand that the proposal should be better designed and probably look for even better performance, it is simply an example and proposal of how I would start to think about the problem.

 ![chart ejample result](./readme/idoven.gif)